BioPhoton/Ionic-Angular-Headless-Drupal-Demo/README.md

 ##Debugging
-Wrong username or password => require email confirm checked in drupal
+Wrong username or password => require email confirm checked in drupal Projectname => Ensure this value has at most 32 characters
 ##???
  Any calls that use POST, PUT, or DELETE must now have a header key/value pair with "X-CSRF-Token" being the key, and the token retrieved from /user/token as the value to send along with the header key.